tastyigniter/ti-ext-user/README.md

 #### Using the `RegisterUser` action class

-For a streamlined approach to registering customers in TastyIgniter, you can utilize the `\Igniter\User\Actions\RegisterUser` action class.
+For a streamlined approach to registering customers in TastyIgniter, you can use the `\Igniter\User\Actions\RegisterUser` action class.
 This class mirrors the registration process used by the default registration form.
 It also dispatches two key events — `igniter.user.beforeRegister` and `igniter.user.register` — which can be used to hook into the registration process for custom behavior or integrations.

 ```php
 use Igniter\User\Actions\RegisterUser;